In Kyrgyzstan

 Parlmyan

-Batken: Near the village, in the basin of the river Isfana Sai, some relics dating from the Paleolithic age have been discovered.
+Batken: Near the village, in the basin of the river Isfana Sai, relics dating from the Paleolithic age have been discovered.

 Pyramid-dolina